amitmaury/weather-app-react/README.md

 It will start at http://localhost:3000/

+Once done you will be able to see running app
-# Main Libraries, tech stack USed
+# Main Libraries, tech stack Used
 React,
 Axios
 Typescript,